toBlue49/w-mine-and-building-game/README.md

 ## Multiplayer Help

 ### Setup
-To make it easier to copy your IP, open the Console Version of the game.
+To make it easier to copy your IP, open the *Console Version* of the game.

 **Note:** You have to enable *UPNP* on your router settings, or else nobody can join your server.
 Just look for an setting with "UPNP enable" or similar.
 You don't need to port forward, since we use UPNP.

-Then in the game, choose an Playername and world size.
-After that click on "Multiplayer Host".
-This will open an server and print the IP in the chat and the console.
-If you don't see one, look for some errors in the console.
+Then in the game, *choose an Playername and world size*.
+After that click on *"Multiplayer Host"*.
+This will *open an server and print the IP in the chat* and the console.
+If you don't see one, *look for some errors* in the console.

 The server closes, when the host leaves.

 ### Joining
-To join your server you need to enter your IP, there is no port needed (The game **always** uses port 9555).
-Then after choosing an playername, you can join to the server.
+To join your server you need to *enter your IP*, there is no port needed (The game **always** uses port 9555).
+Then after *choosing an playername*, you can join to the server. *Due to the new join pipeline, the hosting player will experience some lag.*

-Currently, if an player leaves to the main menu, they still apear in game.
-They only disapear when closing the game completly.
-This is an bug, that will hopefully be fixed soon.

 ### Connection to Server Lost
 If the GridMap (the blocks of the world) is to big, it takes to long to send the data to the players.
 You know this happend if you get the error "The mutliplayer instance isn't currently active." after joining.
-You just have to make the world smaller until I may find and 10/10 fix for this problem.
+This has improved since 0.9d, but it still isn't perfect.

 ### Saving and Loading
-Only the host of the server is allowed to save the current level.
-If you want to load an specific level on your server you have to name it "server".
-The game will look in your levels folder for an level called "server" and load it, when starting up.
+Only the *host* of the server is *allowed to save* the current level.
+If you want to *load* an specific level on your server you *have to name it "server"*.
+The game will look in your levels folder for an level called *"server"* and load it, when starting up.
 This was done because loading while the server in on had some problems, while testing.

 > Made by Marlon49, 2025.